 4) Bent-over Torso Twist

 This is one of my favorite dynamic stretching exercises.
-Although it’s fairly simple, it does a great job for preparing my hamstrings, glutes, core muscles and adductors for movement.
+Although it’s fairly simple, it does a great job of preparing my hamstrings, glutes, core muscles, and adductors for movement.

 Start by standing with your feet wide apart.
-Extend your arms out to the sides and bend over touching your right food with your left hand.
-Rotate your torso so now your right hand touches your left foot.
+Extend your arms out to the sides and bend over touching your right foot with your left hand.
+Rotate your torso so now your right-hand touches your left foot.
 Ensure both arms are extended out so when one hand touches the foot, the other hand is pointing to the sky.
 Keep rotating like this for 30 repetitions at a moderate pace.

 Make sure that your back is straight (not arched) and that your shoulder blades are retracted.
 Don’t flex your back!
 Keep your upper body aligned properly.
 Keep your legs extended (but knees unlocked) as you perform your repetitions.